hspeiser/Slide/electron/README.md

 - `main.js` - Main Electron process
 - `preload.js` - Preload script for secure IPC communication
+- `start-electron.js` - Script for development mode with web server
-- `start-electron.js` - Script for standalone Electron mode
+- `standalone.js` - Script for standalone mode (builds app if needed)
+- `run-standalone.js` - Script for using existing built files
 - `run-electron.js` - Script for running with the web server
 - `build-electron.js` - Script for building the distributable app
+- `setup-local.sh` - Script for setting up local development
 - `electron-builder.json` - Configuration for electron-builder